The Duke Community Standard

 If you aren't sure what the collaboration policy is on a lab, classwork, programming project, or other assignment, please ask!

 Programming assignments can be time consuming and challenging, but completing them on your own is an essential part of introductory computer science courses.
 On programming projects and APTs, you may consult with professors and TAs/UTAs about any aspect of the assignment.
 We strongly encourage you to seek such assistance when you need it.
 You can post questions to the Piazza, and we encourage you to answer questions posted by other students.
 Please do not provide answers that essentially give away the entire assignment.

 You may consult with other students only in a general way, e.g., about debugging or Java/language issues, or questions about wording on the assignment.
 You cannot actively work with someone unless the assignment specifically grants permission for you to work together with someone else in the class.
 Consult means you can discuss the programs before writing code and assist each other in debugging your programs, but you should write your own code.

 The general policy for programming assignments can be described with the following rules.

-Rule 1: You must submit a README with every programming submission where you indicate any assistance you received.
+Rule 1: You must submit a REFLECT (formerly called a README) with every programming submission where you indicate any assistance you received.
 If you make use of such assistance without giving proper credit, you may be guilty of academic dishonesty.

 For each assignment you are expected to include a list of the people with whom you have consulted (including students, TAs, UTAs, tutors, professors) and resources used (including webpages and source code repositories) as part of your submission.
 This information is required with each assignment.
-It is part of your README file, and failure to provide it will result in rejection of the assignment as complete.
-You may be able to resubmit.
+It is part of your REFLECT file, and failure to provide it will result in rejection of the assignment as complete.